benibela/xidel/readme.txt

 =========================================== Output formats =============================================

-Xidel has three different output formats, which can be choosen with the output-format option:
+Xidel has three different output formats, which can be chosen with the output-format option:

 adhoc:  A very simple format, it will just print all values (default)